Deploying an Agent

 By default, the the serves connections over plaintext (HTTP).
 It is possible to use TLS instead.
 The Docker image offers the ability to provide the content for extra files via secrets mounted as files or as environment variables.
 Especially for SSL, Docker supports SSL/TLS keys and certificates in Java Keystore (JKS) formats.

-This capability is optional, and users can mount such files under custom paths and configure lenses.conf manually via environment variables, or lenses.append.conf.
+This capability is optional, and users can mount such files under custom paths and configure lenses-agent.conf manually via environment variables, or lenses.append.conf.

 There are two ways to use the File/Variable names of the table below.